HariKumar321/App_Money_Manger/README.md

-In this project, I build Money Manger Application by applying concepts from the MERN stack framework.
+In this project, I build a Money Manger Application by applying concepts from the MERN stack framework.

 ### Refer to the image below: